joeldarl/quill-cms/README.md

 # Quill CMS
 A publishing CMS developed using NodeJS, TypeScript and MongoDB.
-This project is in ongoing development!
+This project is an ongoing development!

 ## Features
 - Json web token authentication